cosmicexplorer/ceed/AST.md

 ## SimpleStatement
 ### Expression
 #### RealExpression
-All expressions have types, which are computed in an AST pass.
+All RealExpressions have types, which are computed in an AST pass.

+- outputType: `TypeRef`
+    - computed in AST pass, NOT at construction

 - FunctionCall
     - functionName: `ValueRef`